-In this work, the developed process is demonstrated using the first stage of the HPT blade of the V2500 turbofan engine as an example in a high Technology Readiness Level of 7.
+In this work, the developed process is demonstrated using the first stage of the HPT blade of the V2500 turbofan engine as an example.
 The V2500 turbofan with low-pressure compressor (LPC), intermediate-pressure compressor (IPC), HPC, HPT, LPT, and a common thrust nozzle, from IAE (International Aero Engines) typically powers the Airbus A320-100 representing medium-range aircraft.

 The paper discusses first how the blades used are digitised, parameterised and reconstructed automatically for an automated meshing process.
-Subsequently, the CFD set-up and the performance simulation are outlined, and both, the sensitivity analyses and the metamodels employed are presented.
+Subsequently, the CFD set-up and the performance simulation are outlined, and both, the sensitivity analyses and the meta-models employed are presented.
 A DoE is carried out to quantify the global sensitivities of geometry variations and aero-thermodynamics.
 Finally, the virtual process is run on the best and worst HPT blades to illustrate the influence of isolated and combined module variances on the performance.
-This combines the different methods for evaluating local aerodynamics and global performance, providing a knowledge-based process that examines the causalities between component variations and performance changes from the bottom up.